 Yes, studies have found ingredients whose use is correlated with harmful effects in men.
 However, this is not to say that all, or most, synthetic or naturally derived ingredients are bad.
 Take titanium dioxide, for instance, a natural sun protector that is found in nature but can’t be used in its pure form because it may be contaminated with harmful heavy metals (lead and iron).
 Thus, it goes under a synthetic process to be purified and used by us.
 In this case, a natural ingredient is not better, it is actually harmful to us.

 Take Propylene Glycol.
 It is a suspiciously-named ingredient that screams synthetic all over, doesn’t it?
 Well, it’s actually obtained from petroleum.
-As you know petroleum, or crude oil, is the result of fossilised animals and plants and it is, by all means, a natural ingredient.
+As you know petroleum or crude oil, is the result of fossilised animals and plants and it is, by all means, a natural ingredient.
 And, although we don’t like petroleum-derived ingredients because they’re drying to curly hair, propylene glycol is different.
-This is a man-modified ingredient that can act as an humectant and is water soluble, contrary to mineral oil.
+This is a man-modified ingredient that can act as a humectant and is water soluble, contrary to mineral oil.
 So, this man-made naturally derived ingredient isn’t all that bad, is it?

 Even fully synthetic ingredients are not the “evil”.
 Taking this choice can also mean natural resources are being spared and products can be sold at a more affordable price.
-But, I also have to say that manufacturing some of these chemical ingredients creates a problem to the environment, their production can create waste and pollute water banks.
+But, I also have to say that manufacturing some of these chemical ingredients creates a problem for the environment, their production can create waste and pollute water banks.

 The key here is to find a balance and take each ingredient case by case, especially because new studies are being made that support or disprove various arguments.
 My personal opinion is that natural or naturally derived ingredients are always better because your body will accept and respond to them much better than synthetic ones.